WebDevBooster/dozenal/README.md

 This is gonna be sort of like in a bilingual city where all road signs are in 2 languages.

+Someone should code up a quick macro shortcut.

+With this macro installed, you'd just type in any dozenal number in any program, browser window or chat box, then press two keys on your keyboard and the macro would instantly calculate the decimal value of that number and insert it for you.
+So, typing `36` followed by a shortcut would automatically get you:
+36 (<sup>x</sup>42)

+Easy-peasy.

+The macro could also do another trick.
+You'd type in a number in decimal — something like `42` — press a different shortcut and that `42` would be automatically replaced by 36 (<sup>x</sup>42).

+MAGIC! :-)

 ### Pronunciation